-Watching pupils work, talking to them about what they are doing and listening to them describe their work will generate useful assessment information.
+Watching boys work, talking to them about what they are doing and listening to them describe their work will generate useful assessment information.
 Above all, the suggested range of teaching approaches should help teachers acquire considerable knowledge of their children's needs, their rate of progress and standard of attainment.

 Recording every aspect of individual children's progress is neither necessary nor desirable.
 Records should be selective and brief.
 They should be fit for purpose and teachers need to have a clear reason for recording the information.
 Significant achievement or weakness may be noted to serve as a basis for planning appropriate challenges or to form part of the annual report on progress.
+Learning objectives for each year group can be found in the assessment folder in p drive.
 As the year progresses teachers can record and adapt their teaching using the information this assessment grid provides.

-At the end of Key Stage 2 teachers are not required to make statutory judgements about children's attainment in relation to the attainment targets and level descriptions for PSHE.
-However, at the end of each year, teachers will have completed an assessment grid of objectives covered for each pupil.
+At the end of key stage 2 teachers are not required to make statutory judgements about children's attainment in relation to the attainment targets and level descriptions for PSHE.
+However, at the end of each year, teachers will have completed an assessment grid of objectives covered for each pupil (found in p drive/ assessment and data.
+PSHE tracking grids)

 This will show the understanding of each chosen topic and allow teachers to make decisions about the level of understanding with a particular class or a particular set of students.
 This is currently in the process of being reformatted.